2023 Best Law Enforcement & Firefighting Schools in North Carolina

 Full Homeland Security, Law Enforcement & Firefighting at Fayetteville State University Report

-Pfeiffer University landed the #9 spot in the 2023 rankings for the best homeland security, law enforcement and firefighting programs.
+Pfeiffer University did quite well in this year’s ranking of the best schools for homeland security, law enforcement and firefighting students.
+It came in at #9 on the list.
 Pfeiffer University is a small private not-for-profit school located in the rural area of Misenheimer.

 On average, homeland security, law enforcement and firefighting graduates from Pfeiffer University take out $26,000 in student loans while working on their degree.

-Belmont Abbey College came in at #10 in this year’s edition of the Best Law Enforcement & Firefighting Schools in North Carolina ranking.
+Belmont Abbey College did quite well in this year’s ranking of the best schools for homeland security, law enforcement and firefighting students.
+It came in at #10 on the list.
 BAC is a small private not-for-profit school located in the midsize suburb of Belmont.

 Homeland Security, Law Enforcement & Firefighting majors at BAC take out an average of $24,488 in student loans while working on their egree.